SzymonGos/brilliant_dogs_api/README.md

 - [x] fetch data from the Dog API.
 - [x] choose a breed from the dropdown menu.
 - [x] display fetched image
-- [x] comment section under fetched images
+- [x] comment section under fetched images (comments are deleted when the application is reloaded)
 - [ ] add serverless functionality with Netlify to save comments

 ## Getting Started with Create React App